 The sentence “This research was deemed...” cannot form part of the description of the objectives as it does not refer to an objective (110).
+OK deleted line 145

 It is not clear how the two hospitals were selected.
 Much information is needed on the population and the selection of the sample.
 How many possible hospitals could be chosen from?
 How many wards were included in the population and why was 10 from each hospital selected?
 Are the two selected hospitals public or private?
+See from line 186 for these descriptions

-Under the heading data collection the authors mention the “practices and policies of Botswana” but nowhere is it described (152).
+Under the heading data collection the authors mention the “practices and policies of Botswana” but nowhere is it described added - see line 203(152).
+There are simply no prescribed practices nor policies about emergency trolleys in Botswana – explaining why this research was so important to demonstrate shortcomings in the emergency trolleys’ contents.
+Patients could continue to lose their lives because of ineffective emergency trolleys in Botswana’s public hospitals.

 It is not clear how the instrument was changed (152).
+It was not changed.

 Due to a lack of information it seems as if an instrument was used which had been developed for hospitals in another country and could therefore have been inappropriate to be used in the two selected hospitals.
 The 88 items that are referred to (173) might not be according to the policies of the hospitals.
+There are no hospital policies and no government policy on emergency trolleys in Botswana.
+The 88 UK listed items were used as a basic guideline.

 Describe the measures taken ensure validity and reliability separate (257).
+Done see p11

 Health service managers and a nurse researcher agreed that the items on the instrument are applicable (258).
 Why are they considered to be reliable people to consult?
 Are they all trained in emergency nursing or do they have experience in the management of nursing practice?
+Explained on p11 under validity – went back to original research report and added more information that was not mentioned in the previous manuscript.

 Why was the Cronbach alpha not compiled (270)?
+Explained on p11 – expected to get a perfect correlation because every aspect was definitely relevant to an item expected to be on the emergency trolley – expecting a perfect correlation which is useless statistically

 In the description of the findings referencing is predominantly made to UK literature, studies and policies.
 It is as if the study was conducted in the UK and it is not clear why the authors have chosen to do that.
+It has been repeatedly explained that no policies exist in Botswana, that the UK guidelines were accepted as a point of departure.

 What is meant with “checked regularly” (436) in the description of the recommendations?
+OK explained line 508

 The recommendation “standardised throughout each institution” is not clear as the authors did not indicate whether standards are available (440).
+Absolutely no standards exist in Botswana – as stated repeatedly

 Language editing of the manuscript is recommended.
+Document printed, proofread and edited.

 The authors are invited to resubmit the mentioned article.
 The revised article will be re-sent to the reviewers.
 The author needs to comply with the following guidelines: